Sinkaiya/sinkaiya/README.md

 ## GitHub and Personal Projects:

 <p align = 'justify'><a href="https://t.me/EidosCollectorBot" target="_blank">Eidos Collector Bot</a>: a Telegram bot designed for saving inspiring ideas and concepts.
 It's built using Python 3, mysql.connector, and aiogram 2.
-You can explore the source code. <a href="https://github.com/sinkaiya/eidos-collector-bot" target="_blank">here</a>.</p>
+You can explore the source code <a href="https://github.com/sinkaiya/eidos-collector-bot" target="_blank">here</a>.</p>

 <p align = 'justify'><a href="https://t.me/SimpleDonateBot" target="_blank">Simple Donate Bot</a>: another Telegram bot I created to facilitate fundraising with the option to accept payments in both rubles and dollars.
 This bot is developed using Python 3 and PyTelegramBotAPI/Telebot.
 To see the source code click <a href="https://github.com/sinkaiya/simple-donate-bot" target="_blank">here</a>.</p>